franciscovfonseca/Azure-Honey-Net-SOC/README.md

  <br />

 <details close>
-<summary> <h3> Before Hardening Measures & Security Controls:</h3> </summary>
+<summary> <h3> 🚫 BEFORE Hardening Measures & Security Controls:</h3> </summary>

-- In the "BEFORE" stage of the project, all resources were initially deployed with public exposure to the internet.
+- In the *BEFORE* stage of this Project ➜ all resources were initially deployed with Public Exposure to the Internet.

-- This setup was intentionally insecure to attract potential cyber attackers and observe their tactics.
+- This setup was Intentionally Insecure to Attract Potential Cyber Attackers and Observe their Tactics.

-- The Virtual Machines had both their **Network Security Groups (NSGs)** and built-in **Firewalls** wide open, allowing unrestricted access from any source.
+- The Virtual Machines had both their **Network Security Groups (NSGs)** and built-in **Firewalls** wide open, allowing Unrestricted Access from any source.

-- Additionally, all other resources, such as **Storage Accounts** and **Databases**, were deployed with public endpoints visible to the internet, without utilizing any **Private Endpoints** for added security.
+- Additionally, all other resources, such as **Storage Account**, **Key Vault** and **Databases**, were deployed with Public Endpoints visible to the internet, without utilizing any **Private Endpoints** for Added Security.

   </details>